laurilopes/api_docs/v1/documentation/requests.md

 authorized API user and, if applicable, that the user is authorized to perform the requested action.

-Requests to modify or update a petition (e.g. signatures) require a petition authorization key, whereas requests for information do not.
+Requests to modify or update a petition (e.g. adding signatures) require a petition authorization key, whereas requests for information do not.

 The request signature is a hexadecimal SHA-2 digest of the